 What services can be outsourced?

-Turnkey housekeeping (including vacation ownership and timeshare cleaning), night cleaning, stewarding, window and chandelier cleaning, floor care, kitchen cleaning, casino cleaning, security, landscaping, laundry management and valet parking services.
+Turnkey housekeeping (including vacation ownership and timeshare cleaning), overnight cleaning, stewarding, window and chandelier cleaning, floor care, kitchen cleaning, casino cleaning (EVS services), security, landscaping, laundry management and valet parking services.

 Who handles immigration and other governmental regulations?
 If, in the event of problems, who is liable?